Parth17/parth-spring-kubernetes/README.md

 Before deployment we need to create docker image for both services using below commands

+(Please change the path for src code and target as per your system in docker Image)

 docker build --tag=demo-backend:latest .

 docker build --tag=demo-frontend:latest .